 4. Promote, Promote, Promote

 Once your first podcast has gone live, you need to let the world know about it.
 Sharing the podcast link via social media is a given, but you’ll also want to include the podcast on your website or blog.
-For example, once you’ve completed more than a couple of episodes, create a library of podcasts similar to the one Fennemore Craig has set up.
+For example, once you’ve completed more than a couple of episodes, create a library of podcasts.
 If you have videos to share, you can boost the size of your library by including those as well.

 While your podcasting host will likely have ways to draw its own site users to your podcast, you can take it further.
 Getting your podcast in iTunes can greatly expand your reach.
 Most people search for interesting podcasts directly from the Podcast app on their Apple mobile devices.
 Some podcast hosting services will facilitate uploading your content to iTunes, but you can also do it yourself with podcast hosting services, provided the content is in the right format.